 - In the code sample below, click the clipboard icon to copy the URL.

 Note: You might see an error stating, “No response was received from the URL you entered.”
 Ignore it and proceed with the configuration.

-- Enter a name for the application and click Continue.
+- Enter a name for the application, leave all other fields on the popup blank, and click Continue.

 - In the list of application links, click the pencil icon to the right of your link to edit.

 - In the code sample below, click the clipboard icon to copy the consumer key.

 - Paste the key into the Consumer Key field and press Enter.

 - In the code sample below, click the clipboard icon to copy the public key.

 - Paste the key into the Public Key field and press Enter.

 - Go to your Rainforest Settings > Integrations Page and start a new Test Failure integration.